WE CURRENTLY ACCEPT APPLICATIONS. THE APPLICATION DEADLINE IS 31 MARCH 2021.

 The causes and consequences of regional disparities are subject to a lively debate both in academia and in public.
 The University of Duisburg-Essen, the Ruhr-Universität Bochum and the Technical University Dortmund run the joint graduate program “Regional Disparities and Economic Policy”, which is funded by the German Research Foundation and started in 2019.

 The overarching goal of the research training group (RTG) is to provide an outstanding education for doctoral students in its research area while at the same time contributing to frontier research in its field.
 Combining the expertise of scholars from different economic backgrounds (e.g. labor, public, macro, health) and thus different methodological skills, institutional knowledge, and data access, establishes a research training group that promises internationally visible scientific output and an excellent academic training environment for doctoral candidates.
 The RTG therefore approaches the topics from different topical and methodological angles.

-We offer at least 4 fully-funded doctoral research positions (75%, TV-L E13, 3 years with the possibility of continuation funding) for the second cohort of students to enter in October 2020.
+We offer at least 4 fully-funded doctoral research positions (75%, TV-L E13, 3 years with the possibility of continuation funding) for the third cohort of students to enter in October 2021.

 What we offer:

 - A tailor-made qualification program, enabling high-quality PhD dissertations in three years, including targeted course-work, funding for (international) research stays, conference and summer school participation, as well as an excellent supervision environment and job market support.

 - A unique research environment and infrastructure in the dynamic Ruhr Valley Region in Germany, with eight principal investigators at four Economics departments, an extensive network of local and international expertise that is regularly tied in to the qualification and research program.

 - Family friendly environment geared to promote equal opportunity and diversity.
 International applicants are highly welcome!
 The program is entirely in English and we support accepted international students in obtaining visa, housing, etc.